SwedishNational7TMRI/7T_BIDS_organiser/README.md

 Bash and python scripts to convert DICOM data into [BIDS-organised](https://bids.neuroimaging.io/) NIfTI data.

 # People
-...
+Theodor Rumetshofer: theodor.rumetshofer@gmail.com

 # Recommended folder structure
 - BIDS-organised NIfTIs in `/rawdata`
-- Original DICOMs in `/dicomdir`
+- Original DICOMs in `/dicomdir`.
 Inside the `/dicomdir` your should have all your subjects, sessions (if applicable) and than the different folders for each sequence

 The folder structure needs to be:
 ```sh